Thanks for printing! Don't forget to come back to Atlanta Track Club for fresh articles!

 - Health and wellness knowledge

-Registration for the 2019 Atlanta Track Club Cross Country Youth Team is now open.
-Registration for the 2020 Atlanta Track Club Track & Field Youth Team will open on January 1.
-The registration fee for each regular season and postseason is $150.
+Registration for the 2020 Atlanta Track Club Track & Field Youth Team is now open.
+The registration fee for each regular season and postseason is $150 and is available HERE.
 Need-based scholarships are available and can be applied for by clicking HERE

 The items below are included with registration.
 All athletes competing during the cross country or track & field postseason must be current USATF members.
 USATF youth membership registration is $20 and separate from Atlanta Track Club Youth Team registration.
 To register for a USATF youth membership click HERE.

 - End of year celebration

 Please send inquiries to email@example.com